 Face coverings and staying safe and well

-With that in mind, while we aren't suggesting a complete mask mandate across our clinically adjacent spaces (such as the Robert Kilpatrick Clinical Sciences Building, Glenfield spaces both Cardiovascular Research Centre and Clinical Science Wing and the George Davies Centre) we are highly recommending you wear a mask or face covering in these areas.
-This is both for your safety and the safety of the team around you.
-The exception to this is in joint/shared University of Leicester/University Hospitals Leicester spaces where masks will be mandated in line with University Hospitals Leicester measures.
+In our NHS associated spaces managed by the University (such as the Robert Kilpatrick Clinical Sciences Building, Glenfield Hospital and the George Davies Centre) we are highly recommending you wear a mask or face to align with the more robust NHS position.
+In spaces which are managed by the NHS, masks will be mandated in line with University Hospitals Leicester measures.
 This will be managed locally.

 If you go into the Trust, you should follow the local rule and wear a surgical mask, as required by University Hospitals Leicester.